-Description, Presentation, Labelling, and Marketing of Ethyl Alcohol of Agricultural Origin, Distillates, and Spirit Drinks and marketing of ethyl alcohol of agricultural origin, distillates, and spirit drinks are to protect consumers and the commercial interests of traders, to promote the smooth operation of the market, and to encourage the production of quality products.
+Description, Presentation, Labelling, and Marketing of Ethyl Alcohol of Agricultural Origin, Distillates, and Spirit Drinks

+Article 164.
+(1) The objectives of the rules on description, presentation, labelling, and marketing of ethyl alcohol of agricultural origin, distillates, and spirit drinks are to protect consumers and the commercial interests of traders, to promote the smooth operation of the market, and to encourage the production of quality products.